Flexibility. Affordability. Dream-Big-Ability.

 Determine Payment Options

 Affordability is one of the main differences between us and the other guys.
-So after determining the best payment options for your budget, we accept several forms of payment such as Self-Payment, Veterans Benefits, Military Tuition Assistance, Federal Student Aid and more.
+We accept several forms of payment such as federal student aid, military tuition assistance, veterans benefits, scholarships and loans, employer funding, and self-payment.
+Consider your options, then choose the best payment for your budget.
 Details can be found within your ecampus and are also located on our website.

 Register for Classes